Doctor of Nursing Practice (MSN to DNP)

 Theory

-Graduates will analyze and integrate knowledge from research and theory to develop and implement evidence-based practice.
+Graduates will analyze and apply theoretical and research-based knowledge to design, implement, and evaluate evidence-based practice.

 Evidence-Based Practice

-Graduates will utilize the process of systematic inquiry to translate, implement, and evaluate evidence-based practice to improve patient outcomes.
+Graduates will apply systematic inquiry to translate, implement, and evaluate evidence-based practices that enhance patient outcomes.

 Leadership

-Graduates will apply leadership skills to lead healthcare systems to improve the health outcomes of individuals, communities, and populations through interdisciplinary collaboration and implementation of high-quality and cost-effective care.
+Graduates will apply advanced leadership skills to guide healthcare systems in improving health outcomes for individuals, communities, and populations through interdisciplinary collaboration and the delivery of high-quality, cost-effective care.

 Advanced Practice Role

-Graduates will utilize the advanced practice role to improve health outcomes, evaluate and improve business practices, actively participate in health care policy, evaluate information systems, and promote health and disease prevention for individuals, communities, and populations.
+Graduates will apply their advanced practice role to improve health outcomes, enhance business and clinical practices, engage in healthcare policy development, evaluate information systems, and promote health and disease prevention across individuals, communities, and populations.

 Informatics

-Graduates will analyze, utilize, and evaluate information technology to provide leadership and improve patient care.
+Graduates will analyze, apply, and evaluate health information technology to provide leadership and enhance the quality of patient care.

 Health Care Systems